Vincent Trocheck Game Preview: Rangers vs. Wild

 Trocheck Season Stats Insights

-- Trocheck has a goal in one of his 10 games playedthis year, but has yet to post a multi-goal effort.
+- Trocheck has recorded two games with a goal scored this year though 12 games played, including multiple goals once.

-- In four of 10 games this year, Trocheck has recorded a point, but he has no games yet with multiple points.
+- Trocheck has a point in six of 12 games played this year, with multiple points in one of them.

-- Trocheck has an assist in three of 10 games this year, but has not recorded two or more in a game so far.
+- Trocheck has yet to record a multi-assist game this season despite registering one in four of 12 games played.

-- The implied probability that Trocheck goes over his points prop total is 56.1%, based on the odds.
+- Trocheck's odds on his points over/under carry an implied probability of 58.2% that he goes over.

 Sign up for Underdog fantasy today.